Code-Institute-Submissions/MFBuckley-CIProject2/README.md

  AS A | I WANT TO | SO THAT
 :------ |:-----------: | ---------:
-Player | play an interactive game |  to have some fun Player | be presented with a random series of pad presses | for visual interaction Player | hear a sound that corresponds to each pad | for acoustic interaction Player | follow the sequence of both visual and acoustic stimuli | to repeat the pattern by manually clicking on pads Player | press pads in correct sequence | to win level, progress to next level and/or win game Player | be informed if I press incorrect sequence | to play level again
+Player | play an interactive game |  to have some fun Player | be presented with a random series of flashing quadrants/pads | for visual interaction Player | hear a sound that corresponds to each flash | for acoustic interaction Player | follow the sequence of both visual and acoustic stimuli | to repeat the pattern by manually clicking on pads Player | press pads in correct sequence | to win level, progress to next level and/or win game Player | be informed if I press incorrect sequence | to play level again